bioinform/neusomatic/README.md

 The docker image with all the packages installed (CPU-only) can be found at https://hub.docker.com/r/msahraeian/neusomatic/

-To use GPU (in `train.py` and `call.py` steps), you should use conda environment to locally install requried packages as shown above.
+To use GPU (in `train.py` and `call.py` steps), you should use conda environment to locally install required packages as shown above.

 The dockerfile is also available at `docker/Dockerfile` for local build.

 Examples on how to use the docker image are shown at `test/docker_test.sh`.

-## Requird Inputs
+## Required Inputs

 For training mode, the following inputs are required:
 * tumor `.bam` alignment file